steilerDev/git-flow-test/README.md

 - API tests
 - Docker E2E tests

-Every push leads to a deployment to the appropriate `beta` or `production` channel, based on the current version of the application.
-Both will lead to a release and tag.
+Every non-tag push to the `dev` branch leads to a `nightly` deployment.
+Every non-tag push to the `main` branch leads to a `beta` or `production` release, based on the triggering app version.

 ## Setup